aquaproj/aquaproj.github.io/docs/reference/registry-config/complete-windows-ext.md

 # complete_windows_ext

-aqua >= v1.12.0
+clivm >= v1.12.0

-Many Windows executable files have the suffix `.exe`, so aqua completes the suffix automatically.
+Many Windows executable files have the suffix `.exe`, so clivm completes the suffix automatically.

-aqua completes the suffix `.exe` to the following attributes.
+clivm completes the suffix `.exe` to the following attributes.

 * asset
 * url